pingancheng96/Bowling-Challenge/README.md

 ### 2.1 Analysis of the Requirement

-Based on the rule of a bowling game, a scoreboard should support the following operations:
+According to the rules of the bowling game, a scoreboard should support the following operations:

 1. **Register a roll to the scoreboard.** After each roll, we should be able to register the result, i.e., the number of pins knocked down, to the scoreboard.
 The scoreboard should then update the current score if needed upon receiving a new roll.
 2. **Display the scoreboard.** As a scoreboard, it should be able to display the current status of the game, i.e., the result of each frame so far and the current total score.